AviatrixSystems/Docs/HowTos/general_glossary.rst

 LDAP (Lightweight Direct Access Protocol)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A standard communications protocol used to read and write data to and from Active Directory.
+A standard communications protocol used to read and write data to and from an Active Directory.

 Line rate Gbps
 ^^^^^^^^^^^^^^^^^^^^^